Napa Valley Vintners announces $200 million milestone in donations to community

 “The world around us has been dramatically impacted by the health, economic and social crises underway, yet we remain humbled and grateful for all that we have, and all that we have accomplished by working together,” said Linda Reiff, president and CEO of the Napa Valley Vintners.
 “Thanks to 40 years of creativity, hard work and generosity, we have reached this significant marker point, and at a time when this support is needed most in our community.”

 Each year, more than 1,000 volunteers help to make Auction Napa Valley a success with many long-time helpers coming back year after year.
-One such volunteer is Congressman Mike Thompson, who volunteers for Auction Napa Valley year after year.
+One such volunteer is Rep. Mike Thompson, D-St.Helena.

 “This fundraiser is a true community effort and I’m proud to be a part of it,” said Thompson.
 “Funding from the Auction provides much needed financial support for the nonprofit network that serves Napa’s most vulnerable population.”

-The Napa Valley Vintners distributes proceeds from Auction Napa Valley annually to charitable nonprofit organizations and invests in strategic initiatives that emphasize prevention and early intervention in the areas of community health and children’s education.
+The Napa Valley Vintners distributes proceeds from Auction Napa Valley annually to charitable nonprofit organizations, and invests in strategic initiatives that emphasize prevention and early intervention in community health and children’s education.

 “In March, during the peak of the virus, the Napa Valley Vintners helped us start Feed our Families, a program that brings together restaurants and families in need to deliver meals through our Clubs.
 We have now served over 10,000 meals.
 Families who lost their jobs suddenly had nightly dinners and restaurants that were laying off employees could rehire,” said Trent Yaconelli, executive director, Boys & Girls Clubs of St. Helena and Calistoga.